 Rich Harvest Farms is proud to be the home golf course of the Northern Illinois University’s men’s and women’s golf teams.
-The partnership traces its roots back 50 years, to when Jerry and Betty Ann Rich both graduated from Northern Illinois University in 1961.
+The partnership traces its roots back 50 years, to when Jerry graduated from Northern Illinois University in 1961.
 In addition to the spectacular 18-hole golf course at Rich Harvest Farms, the Huskies are able to benefit from the indoor practice facility on-site, giving them the ability to work on their game year-round.
 Besides the golf teams, the Rich family are honored to play a role in many educational programs put on by the university as well.

 History of Events

 Since becoming the home golf course of Northern Illinois University, Rich Harvest Farms has hosted many great tournaments in conjunction with the university.

 - 2021 – present Rich Harvest Farms Intercollegiate